vijilAI/docs/source/setup.md

 ## Vijil Dome

-For maximum flexibility, we have made Vijil Dome---our guardrailing capability---available through a Python package.
+For maximum flexibility, we have made Vijil Dome available through a Python package.
 Given you have read access to our GitHub organization, you can install it using `pip`.

 ````{tab} Shell
 ```bash